woctezuma/steam-DINO/README.md

 - either to use 256 resolution for the input,
 - or to use 224 resolution (as I did) but without resizing-then-center-cropping when calling DINO.

+Choices of pre-processing are discussed in [this Github issue][dinov2-pre-process] of DINOv2.

 This is the case for [`eval_copy_detection.py`][dino-copy-detection]:

 ```python